gilacost/dot-files/README.md

 * `nix-env -e <package>`

 next steps:
+- use lua.nix and include elixir ls package
 - vim-vsnip
 - disable linting for ale and restore fixing (prettier, mix format terraform, etc)
+- review all maps MAKE A TODO and LIST THEM SOME WHERE PRINTABLE
+- yabai
+- split vim init
 - acabar el tour
-- review all maps
 - hadolint somewhere (pre-commit docker?)
 - keyboard language? enable and uk? thinks about other defaults
 - review all vim plugins
 - review all confs with alvivi's and tidy owns
-- yabai
 - play with telescope
 - hacer list y tal mas fugitive and co
 - key rotation